 Some physical therapists take a dim view of applying ice and other efforts to prevent inflammation.
 A study from 2014 suggests that applying ice might actually interfere with the body’s ability to heal.

 Injuries are common.
-Between 2011 and 2014, people in the U.S. reported an average of 8.6 million episodes of injury related to sports and recreation.
-Luckily, not all were serious.
-Approximately half required a visit to a doctor or clinician, but not emergency treatment.
+Between 2011 and 2014, people in the U.S. reported an average of

 The RICE method is best able to treat mild or moderate injuries, such as sprains, strains, and bruises.

 If a person has tried the RICE method but experiences no improvement, or if they are unable to put any weight on the injured area, they should seek medical attention.
 This is also a good idea when an injured area is numb or misshapen.